patrickfrey/mewa/doc/faq.md

 ### How to implement method call polymorphism?

-Method call polimorphism allows to handle different implementations of an interface uniformly.
+Method call polymorphism allows handling different implementations of an interface uniformly.
 Method calls are dispatched indirectly over a
 _VMT_ ([Virtual Method Table](https://en.wikipedia.org/wiki/Virtual_method_table)).
 In the example **language1**, I implemented interface inheritance only.
 An interface is a _VMT_ with a base pointer to the data of the object.